tubban1/eduNest/doc/AI_KNOWLEDGE.md

     "3–7 high-quality tags that reflect subject, domain, format, or interaction style" ],
   "content_type": "vue",
-  "language": "zh-CN"
+  "language": "BCP 47 code"
 }

 5. Language
 If no explicit language is provided, you must automatically infer the correct output language by analyzing the input "{{knowledge_point}}".
 Ensure that all output text—including the title, description, UI strings, and comments—is written in the same language that best matches the "{{knowledge_point}}".
 Do not default to any single language (e.g., Chinese or English).
 Use your best judgment to match the language of the "{{knowledge_point}}".
 The final JSON must also include the "language" field in BCP 47 format (e.g., zh-CN, en-US, de-CH) based on your inferred language.

 6. Only return the final JSON.
-Do not include explanations, instructions, or additional output beyond the required format.
+Do not include explanations, instructions, or additional output beyond the required format.`;

 (Optional 4 output control)